mmistakes/made-mistakes-jekyll/_posts/articles/2013-09-05-paper-53-drawing-sky-clouds.md

 ![screenshot of blue sky with multiple coats]({{ site.url }}/images/paper-53-blue-sky-base-multiple.jpg)

 Now comes my favorite part, painting happy clouds ala Bob Ross[^1].
 Sticking with the watercolor brush, we're going to fluff a few clouds in using short circular strokes.
-If you have a [Pogo Connect Smart Pen]({{ site.url }}/articles/pogo-connect-smart-pen/), you can control the amount of background lightening easier.
+If you have a [Pogo Connect Smart Pen]({{ site.url }}{% post_url /articles/2013-07-08-pogo-connect-smart-pen %}), you can control the amount of background lightening easier.
 But if you don't, just focus on making quick strokes --- the faster the better.

 **ProTip:** White lightens quickly and you don't want to remove too much blue at once, so be careful with this step.
-If you remove too much blue, just rewind and try again.
+If you remove too much, just rewind and try again.
 {: .notice}

 ![screenshot of fluffed clouds]({{ site.url }}/images/paper-53-fluffed-white-clouds.jpg)